emma-e-y/Football-Data/Callahan Conundrum/README.md

 - `/python/` – Data collection, cleaning, and analysis scripts
 - `/data/` – Source and intermediate datasets (where applicable)
-- `/visualizations/` – Generated charts and figures
-- Methodology & Data – Detailed explanation of data sources, metric definitions, and analytical assumptions
+- Methodology – Detailed explanation of data sources, metric definitions, and analytical assumptions
 - Published analysis – Linked written explanations and visualizations (see external links)

 ## Methods

-All data sources, metric definitions, and analytical decisions are documented in the **Methodology & Data** section.
+All data sources, metric definitions, and analytical decisions are documented in the **Methodology** section.
 This includes explanations of EPA, success rate, PROE, and long-term rating-based measures such as SRS.

 ## External Links